apache/flink/docs/ops/python_shell.md

 {% highlight bash %}
 $ python --version
+# the version printed here must be 3.5+
 {% endhighlight %}

 <span class="label label-info">Note</span> Using Python UDF in Python Shell requires apache-beam 2.15.0.
 Run following command to confirm that it meets the requirements before run the Shell in local mode: